Check out these videos for an explanation of all the ways to play the INSTRUMENT 1.

 Methods Available in String Modes

 There are two methods for playing both stringed modes using the bridge: Strum and Bow.

 Strum plays a string when the bridge is plucked or strummed.
 The note is activated when the bridge is released.
 The volume of notes can be controlled by how hard you strum the bridge.
 If a note is active on a string, pressing the bridge will end the note before triggering a new note.

 Bow plays a string when the bridge is pressed.
 The note activates immediately and ends when the bridge is released.
 While bowing a string, you can control the sound by changing the pressure that you are applying.
 Lightly pressing the bridge will create a quiet sound, while pressing hard will increase the volume.
 The strings can all be controlled independently.

-Two methods are also available for Fretless mode that do not require playing the bridge: Slide and iBow.
+Three methods are available for the stringed modes that do not require playing the bridge: Tap, Slide, and iBow.

 iBow plays strings by pressing on the fingerboard while moving the iPhone in a bowing motion.
 The angle and speed of the iPhone determines the volume of the sound.